kanekoshoyu/exchange-collection/README.md

 # exchange_yaml: machine readable crypto exchange API doc in OpenAPI/AsyncAPI YAML

 ## problem
 Most of the trading bots require data and execution at different exchanges.
 There are trading libraries like [CCXT](https://github.com/ccxt/ccxt) and [barter](https://github.com/barter-rs/barter-rs) that provides abstraction over multiple exchanges.
-However, they often miss support in either exchanges and languages.
+However, they often miss support in either exchanges or languages.
 - high effort
 There are way too many crypto exchanges and programming languages.
 Say there are N crypto exchanges, and L programming language, and the effort to convert those written API doc into exchange library is B, then the overall effort is N * L * B.
 - versioning
-crypto exchange usually have lots of API updates and takes lots of manual testing, and it comes with inconsistent API doc as well.
+crypto exchange usually have lots of API updates and takes lots of manual testing, and it comes with inconsistent API doc as well
+- too much of its flavor
+these cross-exchange libraries often goes with their bigger project/workspace, making it hard to fulfill your needs.

 ## solution
 Ultimately I want to streamline this process of integrating multi-exchange API.
-I propose a new approach to this problem with the help of crowdsourcing and opensourcing.
+I propose a new approach to this problem with the help of crowdsourcing and opensourcing, and try to generate a bunch of generic code ready for your use.
 1. gather both OpenAPI YAML and AsyncAPI YAML
-(effort: N * S, S is the smaller effort of gathering / testing written API into YAML)
+(effort: N * S, S is the smaller effort of gathering / testing YAML from written API)
    - OpenAPI: define REST API
    - AsyncAPI: define event-driven API (websocket)
 1. Set up codegen CI for generating models for L languages